|

 are also many and varied, appealing to any taste or price range

-(including Wendy's and McDonalds!), but don't leave the country
+(including Wendy's and McDonalds!), but don't leave the city

 up Brazil's signature dish, feijoada